Caring for Your Landscape After Heavy Snow

 Branches that are bent but unbroken often rebound on their own — give them time before making cuts.
 Check out our guide to dormant pruning for more details.

-Watch for Critter Damage at the Base of Trees
+Watch for Rabbit Damage at the Base of Trees

-Deep snow can create an unexpected problem: it raises the “ground level” for hungry animals.
+Deep snow creates an unexpected issue: it raises the “ground level” for hungry animals.

-When snow piles up, rabbits and other critters can stand on top of it, allowing them to reach bark higher up on trunks — sometimes above tree guards or cages that were effective earlier in the season.
+Rabbits and other critters can stand on packed snow, allowing them to reach bark higher up on trunks — sometimes above tree guards that were effective earlier in the season.

-• Chewed or missing bark on young or newly planted trees
+• Chewed or missing bark on young trees

 • Damage higher on the trunk than expected